Netec-Mx/mslearn-azure-ml/Instructions/02b-Explore-developer-tools.md

     </ol>
     </details>

-## Create a compute instance with the Azure CLI
+## Task 2: Create a compute instance with the Azure CLI

 Another important part of the infrastructure needed to train a machine learning model is **compute**.
 Though you can train models locally, it's more scalable and cost efficient to use cloud compute.